Phoenix PR Firm A Pioneer In Integrated Communications

-Over the past few years PR has been overwhelmingly replaced by influencer marketing.
+Traditional PR has been replaced by influencer marketing.
 This media initiative creates conversation at a social level, but pays for its presence instead of earning it.
-There is an opportunity moving forward to lead ideas that can harness and resolve a tension, or serve a public interest to organically earn conversation in culture and media.
+There is an opportunity for thought leadership to earn conversation in culture and media.

 The overarching trend for the last few years in public relations is how data is impacting how PR does its job.
 We need big data because the media landscape has exploded and fractionalized exponentially, and as a result, audiences are smaller and more concentrated.
 An influencer on Instagram with 40,000 followers might have more impact on your brand than the local daily with a circulation of 300,000 because those followers are dialed into the specific vertical or industry you speak to.
 We can’t just send press releases and assume the traditional media will cover everyone we want to reach anymore.
 We have to understand consumers and the direction of their attention.
 Sometimes, that direction is more like a ping-pong ball path than a straight line.